median-man/public-api-search/README.md

 You can filter the displayed results based on query by entering a search term in the input box.

+Click on the star icon next to an API to add it to your favorites and use the `Favorites` toggle button to filter the table to show only APIs you have marked.
+Favorites are saved locally in your browser.
+Your saved favorites will not appear if you open the page on another browser/device.

 ## Bugs/Suggestions

 Please feel free to open an issue if you have suggestions or wish to report a bug.
 Keep in mind that the data for the APIs is sourced from a third party project.
 If the data about an API is incorrect, head over to [Public APIs](https://github.com/public-apis/public-apis).
 All data for this page is sourced from the README.md file.